-In contrast to RF9, however, trace equivalence cannot be used to ensure that no errors are introduced when applying RF11.
+RF11 (Pull Up Instance Change).
+RF11 can be used to generalize frequently occurring instance changes by pulling them up to the process type level (similar to RF9 where variant changes are generalized).
+Like for RF9 the overall goal is to reduce average and total change distance between type schema and instance-specific schemes; e.g., to learn from instance changes and to reduce the need for adapting future instances [27].
+The implementation of RF11 is similar to RF9.
+In contrast to RF9, however, trace equivalence can not be used to ensure that no errors are introduced when applying RF11.
 By pulling changes from the instance level to the type level behaviour producible on the respective schema is always altered.
-Therefore, compliance is used as formal notion like in RF10.
-Like RF9, RF11 has the potential for full automation.
+Therefore, compliance is used as a formal notion like in RF10.

-Fig. 6b shows a process schema S1 and for each process instance $I_1, \ldots I_5$ its deviation from S1.
+Fig. 6b shows a process schema S1 and for each process instance $I_1, \ldots I_5$ its deviation from schema S1.
 Activity X was inserted parallel to B for each of these instances.
-For I_1 , Activity E was additionally deleted and for I_4 Activity D was deleted.
-To pull up the insertion of Activity X (which is common to all instances) to the type level and to reduce the need for future instance adaptations, RF11 could be applied.
+For I_1 activity E was additionally deleted and for I_4 activity D was deleted.
+To pull up the insertion of activity X (which is common to all instances) to the type level and to reduce the need for future instance adaptations RF11 could be applied.
 Using RF11 reduces the total change distance from $sum(\{I_1, \ldots, I_5\}, Dist, S1) = 7$ to $sum(\{I_1, \ldots, I_5\}, Dist, S1') = 2$.